broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

   Similar to the [build job](#build), this job builds Docker images based on the list of changed files specified using the `HEAD` and `BASE` commit SHA.
-It's important to note that the images pushed to GCR and ACR are identical, and they only differ in their tag.
+It's important to note that the images pushed to GCR and ACR are identical and only differ in their tags.

 - **Update the list of published images**:
   Once the newly built images are successfully pushed,